 Be careful driving or operating dangerous machinery until you know how it affects you.
 RELISTOR may cause dizziness, and this may have an effect on driving and use of machines.

 Tell your doctor if you experience severe or persistent diarrhoea whilst using RELISTOR.
 It is important to be near a toilet with assistance available if necessary, since bowel movement may happen within 30 minutes after injection of the medicine.

 Stop using RELISTOR and tell your doctor if you get abdominal pain that will not go away or nausea or vomiting that is new or worse.
-RELISTOR may increase the risk of stomach or intestinal perforation, especially in the presence of conditions that weaken
+RELISTOR may increase the risk of stomach or intestinal perforation, especially in the presence of conditions that weaken the stomach or

 intestinal wall, such as cancer and ulcers of the stomach or intestine.